-A sensitivity experiment was carried out using conversions of $z_0 = 0.2H$ and $z_0 = 0.05H$ to investigate how the roughness to tree height fraction impacts the modeling error.
-In addition to the calculation of roughness length, the forest height was used to calculate a zero-plane displacement height d, which was added to the terrain height for a subset of the WAsP modeling runs.
-The relationship between these parameters used in this study again came from Garrat (1992):
+A sensitivity experiment was carried out using conversions of $z_0 = 0.2H$ and $z_0 = 0.05H$ to investigate how the roughness-to-tree height ratio impacts the modelling error.
+In addition to the calculation of roughness length, the forest height was used to calculate a zero-plane displacement height d, which was added to the terrain height for a subset of the WAsP modelling runs.
+The relationship among the parameters used in this study again came from Garrat (1992):